RHEcosystemAppEng/mcp-catalog-apps/legacy/mcp-registry/README.md

 - Create and register a new server to the registry.
 - Unregister an existing server from the registry.

+The MCP Catalog is defined by the env variable `MCP_CATALOG_NAME` that must be set before launching the server.

-The MCP Server Pool is defined by the env variable `MCP_SERVERPOOL_NAME` that must be set before launching the server.
+The MCP Registry is defined by the env variable `MCP_REGISTRY_NAME` that must be set before launching the server.

 The application assumes that the registry exists in the same namespace as where this application runs.